jorisroovers/gitlint/docs/index.md

 **Gitlint ignores merge, fixup and squash commits by default.**

+!!! note
+    Right now, gitlint does not ignore **revert** commits.
+This is something we'd like to add in the future.
+    If this is something you're interested in please let us know by [opening an issue](https://github.com/jorisroovers/gitlint/issues).

 For merge commits, the rationale for ignoring them is that in many cases merge commits are not created by users themselves but by tools such as github, [gerrit](https://code.google.com/p/gerrit/) and others.
 These tools often generate merge commit messages that